Parade Shooting Suspect Attempted Suicide Multiple Times, Family Friend Reveals

 For her part, the mother of Crimo’s skatepark friends knew Crimo’s parents and believed the teenager’s home life wasn’t ideal and lacked stability.
 While technically still married, the parents lived in separate homes.
 According to the acquaintance, Crimo’s mother, Denise Pesina, “wanted to be divorced and move on with her kids, but I don’t think that was ever really an option for her unfortunately.”

-She said Pesina “was definitely devoted to him” and “did the best she could.”
+She said Pesina “was definitely devoted” to her son and “did the best she could.”
 But where Pesina was non-confrontational, her husband was the opposite and exhibited anger, she said.
 “I think they worried about what the outsiders thought versus what their son actually needed,” she said.

 “For me, I don’t want any of my words about Bobby [Crimo] to contradict the fact that what he did was wrong,” the woman continued.
 “He needed help.”